An apprenticeship is an excellent pathway to an industry career – ready to move?

 |+ Do I need an employer before starting my apprenticeship?|

 You must have a job with an employer or Group Training Company before starting an Australian apprenticeship or traineeship.
 To search for a job, you can contact employers directly, refer to the employment section of newspapers, visit Centrelink, register with employment agencies or use personal contacts.
+The Australian Apprenticeships website and the Victorian Department of Education and Training are also good sources of information.

 |+ How much time do I spend at work and at school?|